jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge3.md

 ## Challenge 3 – Success Criteria

+1. Remember that this is a litmus test.
+The use of reference documentation is perfectly acceptable.
-1. Create an assessment report including cost estimates using the Azure Migrate tool.
+2. Create an assessment report including cost estimates using the Azure Migrate tool.
-2. Create a high-level workload rationalization plan which is de-risked by using cloud adoption horizons.
+3. Create a high-level workload rationalization plan which is de-risked by using cloud adoption horizons.
-3. Create a readiness plan which maps roles and skills.
+4. Create a readiness plan which maps roles and skills.
-4. Translate strategy and effort into an actionable cloud adoption plan.
+5. Translate strategy and effort into an actionable cloud adoption plan.
 This plan should clearly demonstrate that you have a process and approach for planning and tracking the completion of cloud adoption projects.

 ---